binarymax/heimdall/README.md

 	/todo/?isdone=1&random=abc123

-The "isdone" is a declared querystring parameter for the method.
+The "isdone" property is a declared querystring parameter for the method.
 That parameter value will be passed into the COLLECTION.command function as a property.
 However, the "random" parameter is not declared, and will not be passed into the COLLECTION.command function.

 Here is an example of the COLLECTION.command function:

-	function(data,callback) {
+	command:function(data,callback) {
 		console.log(data.isdone); //true
 		console.log(data.random); //undefined
 		model.GetTodos(data.isdone,callback);